Information-thermodynamic bounds on precision in interacting quantum systems: Results

 which quantifies the fraction of information flow converted into useful thermal energy.
 Applying the quantum TUR \eqref{eq:main.result.2} to the rescaled heat current $\mca{J}_1 = -\beta_{\alpha_1} q_{\alpha_1}$, where $q_{\alpha_1}$ denotes the stochastic heat flow, we obtain the following trade-off relation among heat current, fluctuations, and efficiency:

 In the classical case, and particularly in the fast-relaxation limit of subsystems $\{X_i\}_{i \ge 2}$, the correction term $\delta_{\mca{J}_1}$ vanishes \cite{Tanogami.2023.PRR}.
+The fast-relaxation limit corresponds to a regime in which the subsystems $\{X_i\}_{i\ge 2}$ effectively act as an autonomous Maxwell's demon: their states quickly adjust in response to the state of $X_1$, thereby enabling a form of feedback control.
+In Appendix \ref{app:fast.relaxation}, we show that, in generic quantum systems, the correction term $\delta_{\mca{J}_1}$ can remain finite even in this limit.
 This leads to a classical no-go statement: achieving maximal efficiency ($\eta \to 1$) at a finite heat current necessarily entails a divergence in current fluctuations.
 In contrast, in the quantum regime, the presence of coherence can prevent $\delta_{\mca{J}_1}$ from vanishing in the fast-relaxation limit.
-This opens the possibility of circumventing the classical constraint, namely, the divergence in fluctuations can be avoided if $|1 + \delta_{\mca{J}_1}|$ vanishes at the same order as $\sqrt{1 - \eta}$.
+This opens the possibility of circumventing the classical constraint even in the fast-relaxation limit, namely, the divergence in fluctuations can be avoided if $|1 + \delta_{\mca{J}_1}|$ vanishes at the same order as $\sqrt{1 - \eta}$.
 Hence, the derived trade-off relation reveals how quantum coherence fundamentally modifies classical thermodynamic bounds, offering a pathway toward designing high-performance information-thermodynamic engines that attain near-maximal efficiency at finite current, without incurring divergent fluctuations.
+It is worth noting that similar performance may also be attainable in classical systems in the absence of a fast-relaxation limit.